The Falcon and the D'ohman: Production

 "The Falcon and the D'ohman" was written by Justin Hurwitz and directed by Matthew Nastuk.
 The storyline of the episode resembles David Cronenberg's film A History of Violence.
 "The Falcon and the D'ohman" features several references to popular culture.
 For example, in a sequence at the beginning of the episode, Homer sings about working at the power plant to the melody of The Police's song "Walking on the Moon".
 According to Chris Ledesma, music editor on The Simpsons, the staff was "very fortunate to have obtained the original master tracks from The Police without vocals.
 This is a rare instance.
 When we need to do our own lyrics to an established hit song, [composer Alf Clausen] usually arranges and records a 'sound-alike' that tries to capture all the spirit and nuance of the original so that the audience immediately identifies the track, but allows us to add our own vocals."
 The episode also made frequent use of the sequence "Dance of the Knights" from the ballet Romeo and Juliet by Sergei Prokofiev.
 The sequence had to be licensed, as it was under copyright in most parts of the world.
+The title of the episode is a play on the movie The Falcon and the Snowman.